AshutoshDongare/convo/README.md

 ![header](https://user-images.githubusercontent.com/18417621/161523640-a8cb4eea-0f74-4fff-ba0a-02182bd03a33.png)

-convo birngs together [silaro](https://github.com/snakers4/silero-models) and [rasa](https://github.com/RasaHQ) to create continuous speech conversationalist experience like Alexa or Google dot.
+convo birngs together [silero](https://github.com/snakers4/silero-models) and [rasa](https://github.com/RasaHQ) to create continuous speech conversationalist experience like Alexa or Google dot.

- - [silaro](https://github.com/snakers4/silero-models) STT and TTS models provide the quality comparable to Google's STT (and sometimes even better) but they are not  Google.
-See silaro performance [benchmarks](https://github.com/snakers4/silero-models/wiki/Quality-Benchmarks)
+ - [silero](https://github.com/snakers4/silero-models) STT and TTS models provide the quality comparable to Google's STT (and sometimes even better) but they are not  Google.
+See silero performance [benchmarks](https://github.com/snakers4/silero-models/wiki/Quality-Benchmarks)

  - [rasa](https://github.com/RasaHQ) which is an enterprise-grade chatbot built on python and Transformer based language models providing state of the art framework comparable or better than top cloud based chatbot frameworks